soliChen/upload-download/README.md

 # upload-download
-PHP code for upload/download in internal network,between PC and virtual machine or from OSX to windows.
+PHP code for upload/download in internal network：
+  1.PC <-> virtual machine
+  2.OSX <-> windows
+  3.Mobile-Phone <-> PC

 Edit the php.ini to increase the largest filesize you allow the server to upload.

 PS.
-No Security check for the file you upload.
+No Security check before uploading.